-Time and Date May 25, 2023, at 9:00 a.m.
+Time and Date May 23, 2024, at 9:00 a.m.
 Pacific Time Place Our principal executive offices located at 7979 Ivanhoe Avenue, Suite 500, La Jolla, California 92037.
-Items of Business To elect as Class I directors the two nominees named in this proxy statement to serve until the 2026 Annual Meeting of stockholders or until their successors are duly elected and qualified.
-To approve, on a non-binding advisory basis, the compensation of our Named Executive Officers as described in the proxy statement. • To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023. • To transact such other business that may properly come before the Annual Meeting or any postponements or adjournments thereof.
-Record Date April 3, 2023 (the "Record Date").
-Only stockholders of record at the close of business on the Record Date are entitled to receive notice of, and to vote at, the Annual Meeting Annual Report You may access our Annual Report on Form 10-K for the year ended December 31, 2022, and our proxy solicitation materials by visiting www.investorvote.com/PLMR.
+Items of Business To elect as Class II directors the three nominees named in this proxy statement to serve until the 2027 Annual Meeting of stockholders or until their successors are dul elected and qualified.
+To approve, on a non-binding advisory basis, the compensation of our Named Executive Officers as described in the proxy statement.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024.
+To transact such other business that may properly come before the Annual Meeting or any postponements or adjournments thereof.
+Record Date April 2, 2024 (the "Record Date").
+Only stockholders of record at the close of business on the Record Date are entitled to receive notice of, and to vote at, the Annual Meeting Annual Report You may access our Annual Report on Form 10-K for the year ended December 31, 2023, and our proxy solicitation materials by visiting https://ir.palomarspecialty.com/financials/annual-reports-proxies.
 Proxy Voting YOUR VOTE IS IMPORTANT.
 Please vote your shares at your earliest convenience.
 This will ensure the presence of a quorum at the meeting.
 Promptly voting your shares via the Internet, by telephone, or, if you requested a printed copy of the proxy materials, by signing, dating, and returning the enclosed proxy card, will save the expenses and extra work of additional solicitation.
-By order of the Board of Directors, Mac Armstrong Chairman of the Board and Chief Executive Officer La Jolla, California April 13, 2023
+By order of the Board of Directors, Mac Armstrong Chairman of the Board and Chief Executive Officer La Jolla, California April 11, 2024